-When driving a car, a leaking gas tank could be your worst nightmare.
-Gas tank leak is quite risky, if not repaired.
+When driving a car, a leaking gas tank isn’t the most common problem but could be your worst nightmare.
+Gas leaking from cars is quite risky, if not repaired.
 Besides costing you a lot of money in wasted fuel, it can be lethal in case of an explosion or fire.
 Gas tank leak repair, however, is not that expensive.
-In this article we have focused on the ways of how to repair a leaking gas tank.
+In this article we have focused on the popular reason behind the ways of how to fix a leaking gas tank.

 - Clean towel or rag